zikunz/tp/docs/UserGuide.md

 3. Complete item list then will be shown, including the item index, name, price as well as stock.

 Note:
-> 📄 If there is no item in the system, a message will be shown to notify you to add items first. <br>
+> 📄 If there is no items in the system, a message will be shown to notify you to add items first. <br>

 #### 2.2.4.
 Delete an item: `items delete`